NRCan/geo_sim_processing/README.md

     ```

   Note on the installation:
-  - fiona needs to be installed separatly has there is a problem (wtih conda?) when you try to installes shapely, rtree, fiona at the same time
+  - Fiona needs to be installed separatly has there is a problem (wtih conda?) when you try to installes shapely, rtree, fiona at the same time
-  - for Windos users, do not forget that shapely, rtree and fiona are all python wrapper of C libraries and need DLLs so use the appropriate installer (not just pip)
+  - For Windos users, do not forget that shapely, rtree and fiona are all python wrapper of C libraries and need DLLs so use the appropriate installer (not just pip).
+This [site] (https://www.lfd.uci.edu/~gohlke/pythonlibs/) contains a good list of windows installers.

 ##Usage